History of Nursing Homes

 Nursing homes transition to a medical model when government regulations are put in place to end abuse in nursing homes.
 Including fire hazards and inadequate diets.

-Granted public money to build nursing homes.
-This introduces federal regulations due to the public funding.
+Amendments to the act granted public money to build nursing homes.
+This introduces federal regulations due to public funding.
+Public Health Service is designated as the agency responsible for creating safety and staffing regulations and guidelines.

 • Medicare

-Nursing homes were already medicalized when Medicare is introduced.
-The introduction of Medicare caused the need for nursing homes to become short term or acute care.
-Creating the current nursing home systems.
+Nursing homes were already largely medicalized when Medicare was introduced.
+The introduction of Medicare caused the need for nursing homes to become short-term or acute care facilities.
+This created the current nursing home systems we have in place today.